srinathmkce/WebAutomatoTest/README.md

-This example uses OpenAI - GPT4 to map information from multiple tables to a target template by following templates and transformations.
+This example uses OpenAI - GPT4 to map information from multiple tables to a target table by following templates and transformations.

 Install langchain and wandb